kwaclaw/KdSoft.EtwListener/ReadMe.md

   - If the file is PKCS#12 encoded, then the password (for the private key) must be empty/blank.
   - Should a certificate not disappear from the the AgentCerts folder after a few minutes then check the AgentManager's current log file for the reason.

-  Alternatively, the command line tool (KdSoft.EtwEvents.AgentCommand.exe) can be used to generate and import a new certificate, as long as it can connect to the agent's host.
+- Alternatively, the command line tool (KdSoft.EtwEvents.AgentCommand.exe) can be used to generate and deploy a new certificate

+  - One must be able to connect from the command line's host to the agent's host.
-  In this case, authentication and authorization is Windows based, and the user running the command line tool must be an administrator on the agent's host machine.
+  - Authentication and authorization is Windows based.
+  - The user running the command line tool must be an administrator on the agent's host machine.
+  - see the example script RemnoteInstallDemo.ps1 in the commandline tool's project folder.